The entire theme this weekend is that snow is no fun. Luckily, runners ARE a lot of fun!

-I booked a room for the me & the hubs at the race site, the Grand Geneva Resort (formerly The Playboy Club).
+I booked a room for me & the hubs at the race site, the Grand Geneva Resort (formerly The Playboy Club).
 I hoped we could get up there early enough to check into our room before the race.
-Unfortuantely, we did not budget the time it would take us to get the car out of our alley due to the snow. <– This is foreshadowing.
+Unfortunately did not budget the time it would take us to get the car out of our alley due to the snow. <– This is foreshadowing.

 Anyway, the race.
 It was snowing.
 The roads were snowy and slushy.
 This would be fun … or s-no-w fun.
 Luckily the temps were “warm” … mid 20s.

 Source for all race photos: Pete

 I ended up running most of the race with Pete.
 We kept a comfortable pace.

 He’s been dealing with ankle issues, and maybe it was the crappy snowy footing, or sympathy pains, but my ankle started hurting a bit during the race (and for a little bit after, luckily it’s fine now).
 Then my shoulder started hurting.
 I guess I did not have a relaxed form.

 There is an uphill near the end, which I miserably tried to “run” up.